 - Freshly ground black pepper, to taste

-- Bring a large pot of salted water to a boil and boil the parsnips for 10 to 12 minutes or until fork tender.
-Scoop into a blender.
-In the same water, boil the cauliflower for 10 to 12 minutes, or until fork tender, and scoop it into the blender.
+- Bring a large pot of salted water to a boil and boil the parsnips and cauliflower for 10 to 12 minutes or until fork tender.
+Transfer to a blender.

-- Add 4 to 5 cloves of the roasted garlic to the blender along with the olive oil, lemon juice, ½ teaspoon of salt, and a pinch of pepper.
+- Add the roasted garlic to the blender along with the olive oil, lemon juice, ½ teaspoon of salt, and a pinch of pepper.
 Blend, using the blender baton to push down the contents, and blend to a smooth consistency.
 If necessary, add a bit of water or broth to get the blender moving, but do so sparingly so the puree doesn’t become too thin.
-Taste and add the additional ½ teaspoon of salt, if desired (I did).
+Taste and add the additional ½ teaspoon of salt, if desired.